 According to entry number 51, the seventh schedule of our constitution state has the right to collect excise duties on liquor.
 Entry no 51 read as Duties of excise on the following goods manufactured or produced in the State and countervailing duties at the same or lower rates on similar goods manufactured or produced elsewhere in India:-

 - Alcoholic liquors for human consumption;

-So when you start online trading of liquor product then you have to get license from each states.
-Some states have syndicate and some have separate contract with each licensee.
-When product moves from your site (payment made) then excise duty should be levied on the initiation of movement.
+So when you start online trading of liquor product then you have to get a license from each state.
+Some states have syndicate and some have a separate contract with each licensee.
+When a product moves from your site (payment made) then excise duty should be levied on the initiation of movement.

 But in your case payment will be done on your site and product will be delivered from different locations of India so at which place duties shall be levied?
 This is the main hurdle in your business.
-If duties are levied on your portal then you need license for this business (trading of liquor without license is an offence) and right now there is no rule to issue license for online trading of alcoholic liquor.
+If duties are levied on your portal then you need a license for this business (trading of liquor without a license is an offence) and right now there is no rule to issue the license for online trading of alcoholic liquor.